 In 2018, the beautiful hills of Munnar shall once again attract people from across the planet to view a very special phenomenon in person.
 This monumental event is the blooming of the Neelakurinji flower, which appears once every 12 years, and can only be viewed here in Munnar.

 Botanists and nature lovers alike mark their calendars in anticipation of this event.
 Standing amidst the Neelakurinji, one is transported to a different dimension altogether.
-One can view the shorter variation (about 2 ft) at higher spots and longer variations (about 5 to 10 ft) are seen at lower spots.
+One can view the shorter variation (about 2 ft.) at higher spots and longer variations (about 5 to 10 ft.) are seen at lower spots.
 Specialized tours of this rare phenomenon are available during this time period around the area and treks are organised to view this masterpiece of nature.
-It is like a secret glance into heaven, allowed once every 12 years.
+It is like a secret glimpse into heaven, allowed only once every 12 years.

 Nearest railway station: Angamaly, about 109 km; Ernakulam, about 145 km away.

 Nearest airport: Cochin International Airport, about 110 kms away.